IanMercer/pi-sniffer/README.md

 # goals
 * Scan for BLE devices nearby a Raspberry Pi using the built-in Bluetooth adapter
-* No external dependencies: no Python, no Node.js, no fragile package dependencies
+* No external dependencies: no Python, no Node.js, no fragile package dependencies, easy portability
 * Simplicity: do one thing well, no frills

 # iOS MAC address randomization